How to Repair Loose Lath Plaster

 To stabilize the plaster and prevent further cracking, the techniques on this page can be used to reattach the wood lath and the plaster coats to the framing.
 The cracks in the plaster surface may then be repaired as illustrated here.
-The method on this page will work nicely in cases where the key is still generally intact, but extremely loose ceilings may be impossible to repair using this method.
+The method on this page will work nicely in cases where the plaster key is still generally intact, but extremely loose ceilings may be impossible to repair using this method.
 In those cases it is advisable to cover the ceiling with new drywall instead.

 Reattaching the Wood Lath